 4. Foster Innovation and Boost Employee Morale

-The invaluable asset in any organization are its employees.
+The invaluable asset in any organization is its employees.
 Some of the killers in enterprise agility are a lack of trust and transparency between teams.
 Proper alignment of processes, tools, and employees is a critical need that all enterprises face.
 Reworking lead times due to unplanned upstream or downstream dependencies demotivates employees.
-Lack of commitment from management in implementation of Agile practices is another big roadblock many enterprises have to deal with.
+Lack of commitment from management in the implementation of Agile practices is another big roadblock many enterprises have to deal with.

 If not properly aligned, team members might work inefficiently, burning them out.
-It is not uncommon to see cases of stress related illness due to teams constantly working in escalation mode due to failed releases.
+It is not uncommon to see cases of stress-related illness due to teams constantly working in escalation mode due to failed releases.
 Globally distributed teams often work off-times and late hours to meet demands and there is often little time dedicated to innovation in the schedule.

 5. Quantify Value in Enterprise Improvement Efforts

 Enterprises invest millions of dollars in improving processes and technology but struggle to validate their investment.
 Metrics-driven management will provide them with that data.
 Baselining metrics and monitoring the journey of an enterprise’s Agile transformation is key to success.
 Metrics help identify pitfalls and put the transformation back on track.
 Establishing Key Performance Indicators (KPIs) and short term success criteria are critical for progress.
 DevOps helps to enable end-to-end metrics and enterprises should take advantage of it to mature their enterprise agility.
 Aligning the KPI with the enterprise accounting standards is important for making quality decisions.